Who can help me if I have a query or complaint?

 The Pensions Ombudsman (TPO)

 You have the right to refer your complaint to TPO free of charge.
-There is no financial limit on the amount of money that TPO can make a party award you.
 Its determinations are legally binding on all parties and are enforceable in court.

-Contact with TPO about a complaint needs to be made within three years of when the event(s) you are complaining about happened – or, if later, within three years of when you first knew about it (or ought to have known about it).
+Contact with TPO about a complaint needs to be made after a decision to has been given under Stage 1 and Stage 2 of the IDRP process and within three years of when the event(s) you are complaining about happened – or, if later, within three years of when you first knew about it (or ought to have known about it).
 There is a discretion for those time limits to be extended.

 The TPO provide factsheets on their website to support the referral of complaints to them.